Dolphins are some of the most amazing and intelligent creatures in the ocean. And guess what?

 Dolphins are aquatic mammals that belong to the family Delphinidae.

-You can’t believe they are highly intelligent and social animals known for their playful and acrobatic behaviors.
+You won’t believe they are highly intelligent and social animals known for their playful and acrobatic behaviors.

-And the best part, with their streamlined bodies, sleek skin, and keen senses, they are perfectly adapted to their marine environment and are considered some of the most remarkable creatures on earth.
+The best part is that with their streamlined bodies, sleek skin, and keen senses, they are perfectly adapted to their marine environment and are considered some of the most remarkable creatures on earth.

 Dolphins have been the subject of human fascination and study for centuries.